-- Substantial increase in faculty publications from 1.1 to 4.3 per faculty from the first cycle to the second cycle of NAAC by 2021. - Institute secured around 100 rank in NIRF. - Institute recognized as a scientific and industrial research organization (SIRO) by the Department of Scientific and Industrial Research organization (DSIR), Govt. of India. - The institute was granted 12B status by UGC in 2020. - Five programs namely BT, CSE, ECE, EEE and Mechanical engineering accredited by NBA for 2020-2023
+- Substantial increase in publications per faculty during the year 2021 and 2022. - Institute secured 95th rank in NIRF. - Institute recognized as a scientific and industrial research organization (SIRO) by the Department of Scientific and Industrial Research organization (DSIR), Govt. of India. - The institute was granted 12B status by UGC - Institue is accredited by International Accreditation